 Tip! – If you are a high intensity computer user and you want to look after your eyes, go outside and stare at the mountains, or buildings, or whatever is off in the distance for 15 minutes every two hours – preferably every hour.
 This could save your eyesight long term.

-These are just the obvious health benefit from a stand up desk, which in turn will make you more productive when it comes to work output.
+These are some of the health benefits from a stand up desk, which in turn will make you more productive when it comes to work output.
 If your body is kept in better condition, then naturally you can produce more without tiring out.
 It’s win-win for your health and your business.

 The image to the right is my home office stand up desk.